PostgreSQL Fundamentals

 Configuration parameter that specifies how the server retrieves archived WAL files during recovery.

-What restore_command Means in PostgreSQL
+What restore_command Means

 Configuration parameter that specifies how the server retrieves archived WAL files during recovery.